grinux/sunxi-jtag/README.md

 But if you want to use binary mode or just want to play with SUNXI-related U-Boot code under IAR there is additional steps:

 11. Open sunxi-jtag.ewp and select dram-init target.
-12. In sunxi-jtag.h set CFG_SYS_INIT_DEBUG to 1 to enable console output for dram-init target.
+12. In sunxi_jtag.h set CFG_SYS_INIT_DEBUG to 1 to enable console output for dram-init target.
 13. Build.
 File sunXX-YYY-dram-init.hex will be generated.
 14. Debug if you want.
 15. Change the target back to dram-app.
 16. In Options->Debugger->Extra Options change --macro_param init_mode="mac" to --macro_param init_mode="bin".
-This tells sunxi.mac to go into bin mode and load and run the generated hex file before main debugee.
+This tells sunxi.mac to go into binary mode and load and run the generated hex file before main debugee.
 17. Start debugging.
 18. Check the debug log to see hex file loaded and executed properly.
 19. Enjoy.